exakat/php-dictionary/dictionary.rst

 `Documentation <https://en.wiktionary.org/wiki/micro-optimization>`__

-See also `25 Easy PHP7 Micro-Optimizations <https://blobfolio.com/2017/25-easy-php7-micro-optimizations/>`_
+See also `25 Easy PHP7 Micro-Optimizations <https://blobfolio.com/2017/25-easy-php7-micro-optimizations/>`_, `What are compiler optimized internal PHP functions and should you import them via use statement? <https://tideways.com/profiler/blog/compiler-optimized-php-functions/>`_

 .. _migration: